The SnowAnt Action Group was established in 2014.

 Significant progress has been made in recognizing snow as an important element of Antarctica, as demonstrated by successfully setting up a specific snow session for OSC 2016.
 However, it is extremely difficult to get researchers motivated to work for the very long-term objectives of SnowAnt.

-For the period 2016 to 2018 the key initiative will be to find additional active members for the Action Group.
-This will be done by more actively promoting the topic within the Snow Science Schools and in other snow related conferences.
+For the period 2016 to 2018, the key initiative was to find additional active members for the Action Group.
+This was done by more actively promoting the topic within the Snow Science Schools and in other snow related conferences.

 Terms of Reference